mosip/otp-manager/kernel/kernel-otpmanager-service/README.md

 # Kernel Otp Manager Service

 ## Overview
-This service provides funtions to generate and validate OTP.
+This service provides functions to generate and validate OTP.